microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### C. Ipso

-The IPSO values represent an IoT standard that Microshare® has decided to integrate to enable better integration with global partners using this standard.

-You can find what the IPSOs values mean on this web page :
+Micoshare® upholds the IPSO values for cohesion with our international partners.
+You can learn more about the IPSO IoT standards on this web page:

 [http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html](http://www.openmobilealliance.org/wp/OMNA/LwM2M/LwM2MRegistry.html)